 Service design to extend client Gilson Snow's competitive advantage

 Gilson Snow is an ecommerce direct-to-consumer ski & ride company creating made-to-order decks and skis.
-By bypassing distributors, Gilson has created a close-knit, passionate community.
+By bypassing distributors, Gilson has created a close-knit, passionate community; however, it has low brand recognition.

 1. Address my pain points around finding the right board